jamest222/WebSocketServer/README.md

 <pre>var WebSocketServer = require("websocketserver");
 var server = new WebSocketServer("all", 9000);</pre>

-This will create a WebSocket server that runs on 9000 (default 8080) and uses a sendMethod that sends recieved connections to all server connections.
+This will create a WebSocket server that runs on 9000 (default 8080) and uses a sendMethod that sends recieved messages to all server connections.
 Four sendMethods can be used:

   1) `all` - will send received messages to all users